- Where to bet

 Who has the biggest range of bets?

-Nitrogen Sports (review) has by far the biggest range of bets on every NFL game, with 40 different markets listed.
+Nitrogen Sports (review) (UK and Costa Rican punters must use a VPN) has by far the biggest range of bets on every NFL game, with 40 different markets listed.
 For comparison, Cloudbet(review) (Hong Kong, Singapore, UK and USA bettors must use a VPN) has 19 and Sportsbet (review) has 16.

 On Nitrogen the different betting markets are separated onto different pages and tabs.
 I guess that keeps things organized but we would prefer if they were all in one place.
 You can bet on everything from total points in the first quarter, to if the first score will be a touchdown or a field goal, to over/under on a running back’s rushing yards.